Revenues were up 8% while earnings and dividends per share were up 13%, continuing the company’s long track record of impressive results.

 This growth had been driven primarily by an increase in the number of restaurants, food-focused pubs and airport concessions operated by the business, from a total of 284 in 2006 to more than 500 in 2015.

 Overall TRG looked like a very strong business, with high profitability (average returns on capital of 19%), well-known brands, very little debt and no pension liabilities.
 The valuation multiples looked attractive too, with a 4.4% dividend yield to go along with its ten-year average dividend growth rate of 12%.

 Of course, it wasn’t all good news otherwise the dividend yield wouldn’t have been so high.

 The company’s 2015 results mentioned economic uncertainty from the Brexit referendum, an increase in competition from other branded restaurants and pubs, and a decrease in footfall at some of its out-of-town retail park sites thanks to the growing trend for online shopping.

-Another headwind was costs, with above-inflation increases to the National Minimum Wage and the introduction of the higher National Living Wage.
+Another headwind was cost, with above-inflation increases to the National Minimum Wage and the introduction of the higher National Living Wage.
 These negative factors had already led to a like-for-like sales decline of 1.5% and a near-50% decline in TRG’s share price (before it joined the portfolio).

-Management’s opinion was that most of these factors were either short-term or could be dealt with by providing a better service, improved menus, improved efficiency and reduced costs through technology.
+Management’s opinion was that most of these factors were either short-term or could be dealt with by providing better service, improved menus, improved efficiency and reduced costs through technology.